-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-abnormal vaginal bleeding
+- Abnormal vaginal bleeding

-blood vessel disease or blood clots
+- Blood vessel disease or blood clots

-breast, cervical, endometrial, ovarian, liver, or uterine cancer
+- Breast, cervical, endometrial, ovarian, liver, or uterine cancer

-heart disease or recent heart attack
+- Heart disease or recent heart attack

-high blood pressure
+- High blood pressure

-high levels of calcium in the blood
+- High levels of calcium in the blood

-systemic lupus erythematosus (SLE)
+- Systemic lupus erythematosus (SLE)

-pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

-Talk to your pediatrician regarding the use of this medicine in children.
-This medicine is not approved for use in children.
+Talk to your care team regarding the use of this medication in children.
+This medication is not approved for use in children.